By Dr. James M. Dahle, Emergency Physician, WCI Founder

 Total return = appreciation of the asset + income from the asset

 So not only do you have to work longer, perhaps doing something you hate, but you also spend less in retirement than you could and leave more for your heirs.
-Now, maybe that is what you want because you love your job and you would rather leave money behind than spend it yourself, which is fine.
-But most doctors I know aren't willing to work longer in order to allow their kids to have a larger inheritance which will probably have a negative effect on their life anyway.
+Now, maybe that is what you want because you love your job and you would rather leave money behind than spend it on yourself, which is fine.
+But most doctors I know aren't willing to work longer to allow their kids to have a larger inheritance which will probably have a negative effect on their life anyway.

 Money Is Fungible

-Investors Should Take the Best from Both Worlds
+Investors Should Take the Best From Both Worlds

-To sum up, real estate is a great asset class and investing in it has real advantages due to high returns, low correlation with stocks and bonds and, particularly in retirement, relatively high reliable (though not guaranteed) income.
+To sum up, real estate is a great asset class.
+Investing in it has real advantages due to high returns; low correlation with stocks and bonds; and, particularly in retirement, relatively high reliable (though not guaranteed) income.
 But there are important concepts that an index fund investor can learn from a real estate investor and that a real estate investor can learn from an index fund investor.

 What do you think?
 Why are 100% mutual fund investors OK with being blissfully ignorant of the advantages of real estate investing and afraid to put a little work into their investments?
 Why are so many 100% real estate investors afraid of the stock market, ignorant of basic investing principles, and unwilling to take advantage of retirement accounts and a truly passive investment?
 Are you, like me, a moderate on this issue, and if so, how have you decided to blend these two schools of thought in your own portfolio?
 Comment below!